flarecast/bluetooth/README.md

-# Connection Plugin
+# Bluetooth Connection Plugin

-Connection plugin for the core features of BlueFlare.
+Bluetooth Connection plugin for the core features of BlueFlare.